jay-joshy/allergyguide/content/contribute.md

 3. Editor and contributor back and forth initial edits
 4. Edited draft is sent to staff, necessary edits are made
-5. Editor / Josh / someone with some coding knowledge will add content into website (there are some formatting nuances)
+5. Editor / Josh / someone with some coding knowledge will add content into website (there are some formatting nuances -- see [shortcodes guide](/shortcodes))

 ## Stylistic Principles